Go to:

 As with paints you will settle eventually on a paper that suits you and your style, and as with paints and brushes the better you know the inherent qualities the more fun you will have in pursuing your hobby and will begin to produce the results you are happy with.

-↓ Download Paper for Watercolour Painting for Mac (.pages)
+↓ Download Paper for Watercolour Painting (.pdf)

 Sunsets in Watercolour